octycs/Alien-Invaders-Level-Editor/README.md

 Alien-Invaders-Level-Editor
 ===========================

-A Level Editor for Alien Inavders.
+This is the JavaScript Level Editor for [Alien Invaders](https://github.com/Rahix/Alien-Invaders).